authindicators/BIMI_Receiver_Guidance/Guidance.md

 As a Brand holder, you may need to satisfy these requirements:

 * Ability to alter DNS to host a new TXT record
-* A webserver to host one or two files, depending on your implementation
+* A web server to host one or two files, depending on your implementation
 * If you choose to obtain an evidence document, you will need a person to act as a representative for your company
 * The desire to have DMARC enforcement (quarantine/reject) policies on both the